 The most common collaborations include:

-Invite influencers to an event and let them discuss the event on social media before, during, or after the event.
+Invite influencers to an event and let them discuss the event on social media before, during, or after.

 Send them products for reviews, hauls or unboxings.